What our families say

 The facility is also designed to offer high quality professional development and training opportunities for Shine Bright staff (Bachelor, Diploma & Certificate III) and for non-Shine Bright early years staff.
 Options to partner with third party training entities such as La Trobe University and TAFE are also expected.

-The Maiden Gully Early Years Hub will be open weekdays between 7am to 6pm for children aged between 6 weeks to 5 years old.
+The Maiden Gully Early Years Hub is open weekdays between 6am to 6pm for children aged between 6 weeks (or after first immunisations) to 5 years old.
+Kindergarten and long day care services will be provided with a focus on education for all ages.
 Kindergarten and long day care services will be provided with a focus on education for all ages.

 Curriculumn and Learning – Click Here